lgommans/factorio-serverlist/README.md

 ## License

 MIT.
 See the LICENSE file.
+Third party resources are all noted in the footer of the website (see www/index.html).